 If you of someone you love has been the victim of human trafficking or sex trafficking in Texas, we ask that you call us at 1-877-405-4313 for a free consultation into your legal options.
 Our Dallas attorneys will discuss the facts of your case, your legal options, and how we may be able to help.
 Not only is the consultation free, but we take these cases on contingency.
 This means that you will never owe us a penny in attorneys fees if the case is unsuccessful.
 If we do win your claim, any attorneys’ fees owed to us should be paid by the defendant.

 Just recently, a human trafficking case involving a young teenage girl gripped the media in nearby Houston, highlighting how insidiously close to home this issue is.
 The case in question involved pimps putting up ads on backpage.com in early 2014, alerting a niche crowd of the availability of a new, young girl in the human trafficking market, available for sex.
 The girl was then booked into a Hyatt hotel room after which she would receive anywhere between 40 to 50 individuals a night.

 The girl, who was lured into the seedy world of prostitution and human trafficking by a pimp (who is currently in prison), stated that she was drugged and came to after being assaulted by a number or men.

-A carefully-coordinated sting mission, which infiltrated the network, resulted in the rescue of the girl — as well as the filing of a civil lawsuit by her attorney, naming 15 hotel chains, five truck stops, as well as backpage.com (and its CEO) as defendants complicit in the exploitation of the girl.
+A carefully-coordinated sting mission, which infiltrated the network, resulted in the rescue of the girl — as well as the filing of a civil lawsuit by her attorney, naming 15 hotel chains, five truck stops, as well as backpage.com (which has now been seized by the FBI) and its CEO as defendants complicit in the exploitation of the girl.